BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 ~~~~

 A view is the window onto your image.
-Krita allows you to have multiple views, and you can manipulate the view to zoom, rotate and mirror and modify the colour of the way you see an image without editing the image itself.
+Krita allows you to have multiple views, and you can manipulate the view to zoom, rotate and mirror and modify the color of the way you see an image without editing the image itself.
 This is very useful for artists, as changing the way they view the image is a common way to diagnose mistakes, like skewing to one side.
 Mirroring with :kbd:`m` makes such skewing easy to identify.

 If you have trouble drawing certain curves you will enjoy using rotation for drawing, and of course there is zooming in and out for precision and rough work.